2014 South Carolina elections: Governor

-Lieutenant Governor
+Lieutenant governor

 This was the last election in which the lieutenant governor was elected separately from the governor.
 Republican Ken Ard, who was elected in 2010, resigned the office in March 2012 while under investigation for ethics charges.
 He was succeeded by a fellow Republican, President pro tempore of the South Carolina Senate Glenn F. McConnell.
-McConnell had planned to run, but withdrew from the race in January 2014 and was announced as the next President of the College of Charleston in March, a position he took up in June.
+McConnell had planned to run, but withdrew from the race in January 2014 and was announced as the next president of the College of Charleston in March, a position he took up in June.

 The state constitution requires that the Senate President pro tempore become lieutenant governor in the event of a vacancy but McConnell's successor as president pro tempore, Republican state senator John E. Courson, expressed no desire to give up his Senate seat to serve as lieutenant governor for six months.
 He went as far as resigning as president pro tempore, to avoid becoming lieutenant governor, a position widely regarded as one of the weakest in the state.
 There was much confusion as to what would happen next, with McConnell saying he would delay his resignation so as not to leave the state "in a constitutional crisis" and Courson and Senate Judiciary Committee Chairman Larry A. Martin saying that they knew of no Senator who would want to become lieutenant governor for six months.
 The dispute was finally ended when Democrat Yancey McGill agreed to become Senate President pro tempore, and then lieutenant governor.
 After he ascended to that office, Republican Hugh K. Leatherman Sr. became the new Senate President pro tempore.

 Businessman Mike Campbell, who lost the runoff for lieutenant governor in 2010, businessman Pat McKinney, former attorney general of South Carolina and candidate for governor in 2010 Henry McMaster and minister Ray Moore ran for the Republican nomination.

 As no candidate won a majority of the vote, a runoff was held.
 A recount had been scheduled to take place as the difference between second-placed Pat McKinney and third-placed Mike Campbell was only 0.41%, but McKinney withdrew from the race, citing personal reasons.
 Campbell thus faced first-placed Henry McMaster in the runoff.

 State Representative Bakari Sellers ran for the Democrats.
 McMaster won the general election.

 Attorney General

-Incumbent Republican Attorney General Alan Wilson ran for re-election to a second term in office.
+Incumbent Republican attorney general Alan Wilson ran for re-election to a second term in office.

 Attorney, President of the National Federation of the Blind of South Carolina and candidate for South Carolina's 7th congressional district in 2012 Parnell Diggs ran as the Democratic nominee.
 Wilson defeated him and won re-election.

 Secretary of State

-Incumbent Republican Secretary of State Mark Hammond is running for re-election to a fourth term in office.
+Incumbent Republican Secretary of State Mark Hammond ran for re-election to a fourth term in office.

 Nonprofit consultant Ginny Deerin ran as the Democratic nominee.
 She was endorsed by the Club for Growth, a conservative political organization that usually supports Republicans.
 She was the first ever Democrat running for statewide office to have been endorsed by them.
 However, Hammond still won re-election.